 If you have a scale, you need 500 grams of flour.
 4 cups more or less.

 a heaping 1/4 cup of lard.
 Don't go all wobbly on me here.
 Lard.
 Gotta be lard.
+Do not be afraid!

 Back to your scale, 17 grams of kosher salt.
 Doesn't HAVE to be kosher salt, but I love the taste of it so that's what I use.
 Around a Tablespoon.
 Regular granulated salt has a finer grain, and you might want to use less.